What mother doesn't love receiving a cute handmade card from her child to celebrate Mother's Day?

 Finish Folding the Flower Stem

 Fold the paper in half down the middle.
-Show your child how to pull the thin, tall part of the paper out to form the stem for the flower.
+Show your child how to pull the thin, tall part of the paper out to form the stem of the flower.

 07 of 07